To Cloud Host or Not to Cloud Host?

 Data security is currently a hot topic in the media, and data security issues have affected major cloud providers like Google and Amazon in recent months.
 The Heartbleed security flaw has caused large ripples in the IT community with the huge amount of global media coverage it received.
 No-one still knows the full effect of the flaw, and how many people worldwide could potentially have had their personal details including usernames and passwords discovered.
 Staff still need usernames and passwords to access cloud services and having to remember multiple usernames and passwords for multiple sites creates major headaches.

 Data backup is also an issue that needs addressed and is commonly overlooked by businesses moving applications and data to the cloud.
-They only find that their data is not backed up when some is accidently deleted or lost and they can’t get it back, or the service provider they are with charges them a significant fee to restore it.
+They only find that their data is not backed up when some is accidentally deleted or lost and they can’t get it back, or the service provider they are with charges them a significant fee to restore it.
 The largest providers like Microsoft and Google have made significant investment into ensuring that their systems are robust and reliable, but they don’t protect businesses when those businesses experience a data disaster.
 Imagine if a disgruntled employee decides to delete critical files from your data hosting service, unless you are backing them up, you won’t be able to restore them.

 My advice for any business looking at cloud is to look very carefully at your options, look at the existing applications and services you run in-house, do the necessary due diligence and if need be invest in getting impartial advice from an expert.